 Hitchens came across as a very serious but funny man.
 At the moment, I can’t quite come up with the word to describe his style.

-Anyway, he made me laugh a lot – which is a rarity with a political commentator – but there was one moment in his Question and Answer session when he talked about our former Prime Minister Tony Blair which really tickled me.
+Anyway, he made me laugh a lot – which is a rarity with political commentators – but there was one moment in his Q&A session when he talked about our former Prime Minister Tony Blair which really tickled me.

 The comments were prompted by a question asking whether he thought Mr Blair should be trialled for war crimes.

 He said: “In the case of Blair, I knew him before he was elected and he's prolifically dim.
 He never understood what he was doing so in a way it would be unkind to put him on trial."